aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/wmf/_index.md

 ﻿---
-title: Convert from WMF to other supported formats using Aspose.Imaging for Java
+title: Convert from WMF(Microsoft Windows Metafile) to other supported formats using Aspose.Imaging for Java API
 weight: 3920
 url: /java/conversion/from/wmf
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Aspose.Imaging can easily convert from WMF to other formats using Java platform
+description: Aspose.Imaging API can easily convert from WMF(Microsoft Windows Metafile) to other formats using Java platform
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert images from WMF format using Aspose.Imaging for Java" h2="Convert from WMF image format to other formats using Java platform" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert images from WMF format using Aspose.Imaging for Java" h2="Convert from WMF(Microsoft Windows Metafile) image format to other formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from WMF images using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from WMF(Microsoft Windows Metafile) images using Aspose.Imaging for Java" %}}
 You can programmaticaly convert from WMF format to other available formats using Aspose.Imaging for Java.
+Files with WMF extension represent Microsoft Windows Metafile (WMF) for storing vector as well as bitmap-format images data.
+To be more accurate, WMF belongs to the vector file format category of Graphics file formats that is device independent.
+Windows Graphical Device Interface (GDI) uses the functions stored in a WMF file to display an image on the screen.
+A more enhanced version of WMF, known as Enhanced Meta Files (EMF), was published later that makes the format more feature rich.
+Practically, WMF are similar to SVG.
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}